 The Role of the Licensed Assistant in Foot Care

-is such that health care often assigns them first contact with patients during daily care.
-They become their patients’ first line of defense against advancing infections or conditions, so foot care training is important for this care provider in many workplace settings:
+Health care often assigns Assistants with first contact with patients during daily care.
+They become their patients’ first line of defense.
+They are first to see advancing infections or conditions, so foot care training is important for this care provider in many workplace settings:

 Foot Care of the Elderly

-Many of the elderly suffer from chronic conditions and illnesses which require special care of the patient’s feet to prevent infections and to prevent or interrupt the track toward amputation and death.
+Many of the elderly suffer from chronic conditions and illnesses.
+These conditions require special care of the patient’s feet to prevent infections and to prevent or interrupt the track toward amputation and death.
 The MA trained through this program can provide this preventive care.

 Hospital Stay Foot Care